 The recoverable amount has been determined based on a value in use calculation using a discounted cash flow projection based on budgets covering a five-year period which is based on industry expectations and management experience.
 Management estimates discount rates using the pre-tax average weighted cost of capital for the group.
 Growth rates are based on industry growth rates forecasts.
-Main inputs used were revenue growth of 9% (2022: 8%), a pre-tax discount rate of 24.38% (2022: 24.48%) and a terminal growth rate of 4.5% (2022: 4.5%).
+Main inputs used were revenue growth of 8% in 2025 and 10% thereafter for the next 4 years (2023: 9%), a pre-tax discount rate of 24,9% (2023: 24,38%) and a terminal growth rate of 4,5% (2023: 4,5%).